-I am pleased to provide the 2011 taxable corporations income tax return under the Puerto Rico Internal Revenue Code of 2011, as amended (hereinafter "the Code").
-The due date for filing the tax return is April 17, 2012.
+It is my pleasure to include the second income tax return under the Internal Revenue Code for a New Puerto Rico, corresponding to tax year 2012.
+The due date for filing the return is April 16, 2013.
 This booklet will advise you of the most significant changes introduced by the Code with respect to your tax responsibility.

-If you have additional questions related to the preparation of the tax return, you can contact our tax assistance personnel at (787) 722-0216, or by email to infoserv@hacienda.pr.gov.
-Also, you can visit our Taxpayer Service Centers located in our principal office in San Juan, regional offices and in the taxpayer's orientation centers located across the island.
+If you have additional questions related to the preparation of the tax return, you can contact our assistance personnel at (787) 722-0216, or by email to infoserv@hacienda.pr.gov.
+Also, you can visit our Taxpayer Service Centers located in our principal office in San Juan, at our regional offices and at the taxpayer's orientation centers located across Puerto Rico.

-In our website www.planillas.pr.gov you will find the Code, as well as the most recent regulations issued under it.
+In our website www.hacienda.pr.gov you will find the Internal Revenue Code for a New Puerto Rico, as well as the most recent regulations issued thereunder.
 In addition, you will find other publications, such as circular letters and informative bulletins.

 I encourage you to comply promptly and thoroughly with your tax responsibility.
-You will be contributing to the welfare of your family as well as that of all of Puerto Rico.
+Rising Puerto Rico from its current socioeconomic conditions is the responsibility of all of us.
+By complying with your tax responsibility, you will be contributing to the welfare of your family as well as that of all of Puerto Rico.